common-workflow-language/governance/README.md

 # Records held at Conservancy

 Conservancy stores records on behalf of CWL which are managed via subversion.
-The are primarily legal and financial records.
+The are primarily legal records.
 Included is the Fiscal Sponsorship Agreement, and copies of grant proposals.
-This is also where the Ledger file is located.
-The Ledger records all of the money going in or out of CWL’s fund.
-It has all the supporting documentation for those records: invoices Conservancy sends out on behalf of CWL, expense reports and receipts for expenses, etc.
+The ledger of CWL's fund was located here, but as of 2020-05-18 Conservancy has switched to another reporting system.

 Access to these records is available to any member of the CWL leadership team.